 A Stray Becomes a World War I Military Dog

-In 1917, a stray bull terrier mix wandered onto a military training lot in New Haven, Connecticut.
+Sergeant Stubby was a stray bull terrier mix who, in 1917, wandered onto a military training lot in New Haven, Connecticut.
 There he met Private J. Robert Conroy, a young man in whose company he would travel the world, save lives, and become famous.

 Stubby, as the little dog was dubbed, quickly joined the daily routines of Private Conroy’s unit, the 26th Yankee Division of the U.S. Army’s 102nd Infantry.
 He entertained the soldiers with antics that included a modified salute with his paw.
 However, a canine couldn’t officially join their ranks.
 So when the Yankee Division shipped out one night, Stubby quietly hopped on the train along with them, and then, with Private Conroy’s help, stowed away on the troop transport ship.